-4.6.3 Roles and responsibilities of the EASME
+4.6.3 Roles and responsibilities of the EISMEA

-The EASME has been entrusted with large parts of the programme management starting with the 2014 call for proposals.
-The EASME shall thus manage future grant agreements with the new

-Office.
-The EAS SME also monitors the work of the S e main contact poin Support Office.
-The light the implementation t, besides the Support EASME will liaise on a of the programme.
+The EISMEA has been entrusted with large parts of the pro 2014 call for proposals.
+The EISMEA shall thus manage fut For new beneficiaries, the EISMEA will be the main contact EISMEA also monitors the work of the Support Office.
+The with the European Commission regarding the implementat ure grant agreements with the new EPs. et point, besides the Support Office.
+The e EISMEA will liaise on a regular basis

-Annex 1 - Applicable to COSME grant agreements
+Annex 1 - Applicable to SMP grant agreements

-This list is valid throughout the duration of the implementation of the projects selected under the call COS-EYE-2019-4-01.
-The list might be modified, during the implementation of the projects, in exceptional cases.
-The binding list of eligible countries and financial assistance is specified in the projects' grant agreements.
+This list is valid throughout the duration of the implementation of the projects selected (as indicated in the relevant annex of the grant agreement).
+This list might be modified during the implementation of the projects, in exceptional cases.

-Monthly financial assistance paid by Into (New Entrepreneurs)
+Amount per month while staying in this country/ €

-Country of stay/Host country Amount per month / €
+Country of stay Amount per month while staying in this country/ €

 Albania 530

 Armenia 610

 Austria 900

 Belgium 830

 Bosnia-Herzegovina 560

 Bulgaria 560

 Croatia 720

 Cyprus 780

 Czech Republic 610

 Denmark 1100

-Germany 830

 Estonia 670

 Finland 950

 France 900

+Germany 830

 Greece 780

 Hungary 670

 Iceland 900

 Ireland 1000

 Italy 900

-Kosovo 34 560
+Kosovo 560

 Latvia 610

+Liechtenstein 1100

 Lithuania 560

 Luxembourg 830

 Malta 720

 Moldova 530

 Montenegro 560

 Netherlands 830

 North Macedonia 560

+Norway 1100

 Poland 610

 Portugal 780

 Romania 560

 Serbia 560

 Slovakia 610

 Slovenia 720

 Spain 830

 Sweden 950

 Turkey 750

+Ukraine 530

+United Kingdom 36 1000